lingxide/Linux-Doc-System-PRD/README.md

 As less and less update from my blog, due to terribly editor of WordPress, I moved most of creatives to my private KBS.

-Some article of my private KBS may contains sensetive data, including project information and business secret hence a desensitization process is made to valuable articles, and being reformatting, I will public them there.
+Some article of my private KBS may contains sensetive data, including project information and business confidential hence a desensitization process is made to valuable articles, and being reformatting, I will public them there.

 ## Credit